 We are no longer taking applications for summer 2019/fall 2019 admission.
 Applications will open September 2019 for summer 2020/fall 2020 admission, with a January 10, 2020 priority deadline.

-Identify and critically assess an important issue for professional social workers now and in the next decade.
+Identify and critically assess an important social justice issue for professional social workers now and in the next decade.
 Provide evidence to support your assessment; include citations.
 Incorporate your own perspective on the role and responsibility of social workers relevant to this issue.